-Data Messages-the tag uses a separate itinerary to transmit data messages.
-Data throughput is optimized by sending each data message multiple times (approximately 10).
+Data Messages-a separate schedule is used to transmit data messages.
+Data messages include: Fastloc[®] snapshots, Time-at-Temperature histograms and Percent Dry Timelines.
+Each unique data message is transmitted multiple times (the default is 10 times).
 Resent messages are separated in time by at least 40 minutes to maximize the odds of reception.
-Data messages are only combined with location messages when timing coincides.
+Data messages are only combined with Argos Doppler location messages when timing coincides.

-In summary, SPOT tags transmit two types of messages-short, location-only messages which transmit at a user determined uplink schedule and longer, data-filled messages which transmit according to a preset agenda.
+In summary, SPOT-F tags transmit two types of messages-short, Doppler location messages which transmit at a user determined uplink schedule and longer, data-filled messages which transmit according to a preset agenda.
 Data messages are independent of the location transmit count.
-A tag programmed to send 250-location transmissions per day and generate 10-data messages could attempt 350 uplinks (assuming each data message is sent 10 times).
+A tag programmed to send 100-location transmissions per day and generate 12-data messages could attempt 220 uplinks (assuming each data message is sent 10 times).
 This is important to keep in mind for power budgeting.